-- In indoor cropping, you have a total control over the light exposure which again you don’t have with outdoor planting.
+- In indoor cropping, you have total control over the light exposure, which again you don’t have with outdoor planting.

 - Direct and too much exposure of light may affect some chemical reactions and enzyme activity.
 There is no chance of this when you are planting indoor marijuana.